 Texture: Texture means a visual patterning formed from marks, lines or shapes.
 It can mean the texture on an individual form (an animal's fur), or it can mean an area of visual texture in a painting or drawing.
 For instance, cross-hatching is a texture formed by sets of parallel lines superimposed over one another.
 Van Gogh also used small marks in his ink drawings placed together in areas to form "pictorial" texture, as in his landscapes.
 Together, his marks form a textured pattern that perhaps suggests a field of earth or crops, etc. Visual texture can add a lot of interest in a drawing or painting.

-Space: Space is also a complex pictorial element; I will be adding a page on space in the future, including two-point perspective and atmospheric perspective.
+Space: Space is also a complex pictorial element; See Design IV and Perspective for Artists for more information.
 There are different types of space, outlined in the above paragraphs: primitive, or flat, space; illusionistic, or Renaissance, space; modern space (based partly on Cezanne's union of flat and illusionistic space); and all-over space, first done by Jackson Pollock in his drip paintings, which resembles infinite space.
 Painters will use a certain type of space because of its affinities with what they are trying to express.
 Untrained artists often will use flat space, devoid of perspective, three-dimensional modeling, etc. I would recommend that beginning students spend some time learning traditional space - that is, illusionistic or Renaissance space.
 This means drawing things "as they appear," with perspective (2-point and atmospheric); and other spatial cues, such as objects getting smaller as they go further back in space, forms having less contrast and less detail as they recede in space, overlapping forms to indicate depth, and light and dark modeling of forms, etc. In other words, draw from life (simple still lifes and forms, and landscapes, as well as figures) until you have a grasp of illusionistic space.
 Then you can try other kinds of space (flat patterning, the push and pull of Cezanne's space, and contemporary deep or infinite space) - or you can invent an entirely new space!
 Study the old masters and contemporary artists, such as Rembrandt, Piero della Francesca, da Vinci, Cezanne, Jackson Pollock, Jasper Johns, Robert Rauschenberg, Horace Pippin, Persian miniatures, Chinese and Japanese painting and drawing, etc. to get a wide appreciation of different kinds of space - the more you know, the better an artist you will be.

 Balance: Distributing the "weight" of the forms in the composition, both horizontally and vertically, in terms of their size, shape and position.
 The aim is generally asymmetrical balance - meaning that the composition should be balanced, but not symmetrical (exactly the same on the left and right sides).
 For example, if you have two identical bottles, and place one on the left side of the composition and one on the right side in the equivalent position, you have symmetry.
 If you have one tall bottle on the left side, and two smaller bottles on the right, you have an example of asymmetrical balance.